Mike-4-prog/Refract/refract-docs/docs/getting-started/introduction.md

 > "A new way to build reactive UIs — clear, declarative, and optics-powered."

-Refract is a **reactive, composable, and refraction-based JavaScript framework** for building user interfaces with clarity and precision.
+**[Refract](https://refract-stg.netlify.app/)** is a **reactive, composable, and refraction-based JavaScript framework** for building user interfaces with clarity and precision.
 Whether you're a seasoned React developer or just diving into the world of declarative UI design, Refract offers a refreshing take on modern frontend development.

-### What Is Refract?
+### Why Refract?

-Refract is a fictional JavaScript framework that emphasizes **modular, reactive, and declarative** UI development.
-While it borrows ideas from frameworks like React, Solid, and Svelte, Refract introduces its own powerful abstractions:
+**[Refract](https://refract-stg.netlify.app/)** is designed for developers who are tired of juggling complex state logic, boilerplate, and frameworks that get in the way of building.
+Imagine being able to focus on **what your app should do** rather than how to wire everything together.

+With Refract, you spend less time fighting your tools and more time creating clear, predictable, and scalable UIs.
+It’s not about reinventing the wheel—it’s about giving you a sharper, more flexible lens to build with.

+Here’s what makes it stand out:

 - **Refractions**: Reactive state units
 - **Lenses**: Scoped state access and lifecycle handling